 So why is it that some major institutions attempt to manage their life settlements investment in-house?

-The option of cutting out the “middle man” and opting to manage the portfolio in-house can actually, whilst being initially attractive, place enormous strain on your potential success.
-You may be faced with costly mistakes or lost opportunities which could have been avoided with the right life settlements asset manager.
+The option of cutting out the “middle man” and opting to manage the portfolio in-house can actually place enormous strain on your potential success.
+You may be faced with costly mistakes or lost opportunities.
+These mistakes could have been avoided with the right life settlements asset manager.

 Benefits and Limitations of a Self-Managed Portfolio

-In-house management of a life settlement investment may be appropriate for some institutions, for example ones with previous exposure to investing in this asset class.
+In-house management of a life settlement investment may be appropriate for some institutions.
+For example, ones with previous exposure to investing in this asset class.
 However, most are unlikely to have the scale or expertise to effectively undertake in-house asset management of their life settlement portfolio.
 Previous experience in life settlements management is an indicator of success and depending on the level it will be the key player in your investment returns.
 Inexperienced managers invariably make mistakes in managing this asset.
-Often these mistakes have been well documented in other funds.
+These mistakes have often documented in other funds.

 For many institutional investors, moving life settlements investments in-house requires a complete overhaul of many of the existing processes.
-It is more difficult than just hiring personnel, it requires the assembling of significant internal resources whilst committing them to a specialized and unique investment goal to ensure the success of the strategy.
-Life settlements are a labour intensive asset where failure to regularly execute the necessary processes and risk management can result in total loss of individual assets.
+Certainly, it is more difficult than just hiring personnel.
+For instance, it requires the assembling of significant internal resources whilst committing them to a specialized and unique investment goal to ensure the success of the strategy.
+Life settlements are a labour intensive asset.
+Consequently, failure to regularly execute the necessary processes and risk management can result in total loss of individual assets.

 Allocation of Time

 You will have to allocate FAR MORE TIME to the management of your life settlements portfolio than you anticipate.
 It isn’t a matter of just purchasing the policies and waiting for them to mature.
 Policies require regular premium optimization and liaison with the carrier to ensure the policy remains in force.
-Premium optimization is an art that requires informed choices being made in relation to different case characteristics.
+Certainly, premium optimization requires skill.
+Further, it requires informed choices being made in relation to different case characteristics.

 The outside manager often employs investment strategies that are simply not available to most in-house managers.
-Hiring an external life settlements manager may allow you to broaden your investment guidelines beyond the comfort level you would have had you’re your in-house management.
+Hiring an external life settlements manager may allow you to broaden your investment guidelines beyond the comfort level.
 Investment professionals benefit from economies of scale not always available to part-time managers.
 The outside manager’s volume of business can lead to strategic efficiencies, access to market information, and investment opportunities not always available to smaller investors.

 Leadership is essential

 The most successful life settlements funds have hands-on leaders involved in every level of operational detail.
-Strong leaders act as “team captain” for this complex work, solving problems and engendering respect and confidence in staff, investors and regulators.
-In many institutions there are no personnel available who have in-depth knowledge of the asset class to be able to gain the confidence of upper level management.
+Strong leaders act as “team captain” for this complex work.
+For instance solving problems and engendering respect and confidence in staff, investors and regulators.
+However, in many institutions, there is no personnel available who have in-depth knowledge of the asset class to be able to gain the confidence of upper-level management.

 Level of Accountability

-The level of accountability in meeting investment goals and conforming to guidelines is often greater with an outside manager than realistically can be imposed on a staff member, especially if this is one of many of that person’s responsibilities.
+The level of accountability in meeting investment goals and conforming to guidelines is often greater with an outside manager.
+However, the same level of accountability can’t be imposed on a staff member.
+Especially if this is one of many of that person’s responsibilities.

 The construction of a life settlements portfolio requires its own unique expertise, management and tracking systems.
-The portfolio also must be of a sufficient size and stability to allow the in-house manager to reasonably add value.
-Working with an existing and regulated life settlements manager may prove to be more of an advantage due to its potential to introduce a range of strategies that are ranked appropriately on a risk/reward basis.
+The portfolio also must be of sufficient size and stability to allow the in-house manager to reasonably add value.
+Working with an existing and regulated life settlements manager may prove to be an advantage.
+Certainly, it has the potential to introduce a range of strategies.

 Due Diligence Pre and Post Acquisition

-It is critical that extensive due diligence on portfolio packages are performed to outline any potential risks associated with certain policies.
-Poor due diligence on policy acquisition will reduce overall return either through litigation costs or inability to maximise price in the event of re-sale.
+Extensive due diligence is critical.
+Above all, this will outline any potential risks associated with certain policies.
+Poor due diligence on policy acquisition will reduce overall return either through litigation costs or inability to maximise price in the event of resale.

 Risk Appetite and Mitigation

-The mitigation of risks is performed by an experienced fund manager with substantial experience in portfolio construction techniques applied to manage the risk/return profile at a portfolio wide perspective.
-Many investors (and some so called managers) have unwittingly taken on additional risks and missed substantial value opportunities to those normally associated with a longevity based investment such as life settlement policies, through a failure to grasp these issues.
+Experienced fund managers mitigate risks.
+They have substantial experience in portfolio construction techniques applied to manage the risk/return profile at a portfolio-wide perspective.
+Many investors (and some so-called managers) have unwittingly taken on additional risks and missed substantial value opportunities to those normally associated with a longevity based investment such as life settlement policies, through a failure to grasp these issues.

-The ultimate test you should consider when attempting to manage your life settlements is , has your internal or external manager been subject to review by an internationally recognised asset consultant in managing life settlements?
+The ultimate test is whether your external manager been subject to review by an internationally recognised asset consultant in managing life settlements?
 If the answer is “No”, and you are considering a substantial play in this asset, then you should reconsider your implementation strategy.

-A simple alternative to this issue may be selecting a boutiques manager which have specialist focus in life settlements who have the flexibility to structure an investment suitable to your risk appetite and strategy.
+A simple alternative to this issue may be selecting a boutiques manager which have a specialist focus in life settlements.
+They have the flexibility to structure an investment suitable for your risk appetite and strategy.

 Perhaps the most notable reason for moving life settlements assets in-house is due to the desire to maximize net-of-fee investment returns.

-For many institutional investors the set-up and operational costs of moving the management of a life settlements portfolio in-house may seem more desirable to ensure adequate alignment with their investment objectives.
+For many institutional investors, the set-up and operational costs of moving the management of a life settlements portfolio in-house may seem more desirable.
+Thus, ensuring adequate alignment with their investment objectives.

-The advantages of managing life settlements assets in-house might not be suitable for many investors as it requires an overhaul of many procedures to ensure efficiency.
+The advantages of managing life settlements assets in-house might not be suitable for many investors.
+It requires an overhaul of many procedures to ensure efficiency.

 Each company’s situation is unique and catering for in-house management of your life settlements portfolio will have its challenges.
 As with any business decision, weigh the pros and cons objectively.
-Understand how a manager adds value, set realistic goals and expectations, and avoid short-run solutions that aren’t just focused on cost reduction
+Understand how a manager adds value, set realistic goals and expectations.
+Further, you can avoid short-run solutions that aren’t just focused on cost reduction